TorsteinM/enhance/README.md

 It is hard to avoid repeating code entirely, but hopefully some patterns will emerge where repetitions seem to be unavoidable.

-# CMake - building one sim86.exe
+# CMake - compiling one executable: sim86
 Only one CMakeLists.txt is used, which builds all the source files into one executable.

 # Files and types